A MEMORIAL

 April 1, 1934

-Three Texas Highway motorcycle patrolmen, Edward Bryan Wheeler, age twenty-six,
+Three Texas Highway motorcycle patrolmen, Edward Bryan Wheeler age twenty-six,

 H.D.
-Murphy, age twenty-two and Polk Ivy, were traveling northwest on Highway 114
+Murphy age twenty-two and Polk Ivy were traveling northwest on Highway 114

 and Dove Road, just west of Grapevine.
 They had cruised past a black Ford V8 with

-and Wheeler turned around to investigate.
+was the halfway point), while Murphy and Wheeler turned around to investigate.

 Clyde grabbed a sawed-off shotgun and hid behind the car, while Henry Methvin grabbed